COVID-19 Information for Anesthesia Providers

 Personal hand hygiene devices with built-in reminders such as this prototype from Blink Device Company may be available in the near future for the use by healthcare providers.

 Practice social distancing since it does make a difference by flattening the epidemic curve.
 The examples of St. Louis and Philadelphia peak mortality during the 1918 influenza pandemic were illustrated in the article by Hatchett et al. A comment in Lancet discusses the transmission modeling for COVID-19 with and without social distancing.
 These non-pharmaceutical interventions have the potential to preserve healthcare resources.
-For projections of global COVID-19 impact refer to the Imperial College London report.
-For current U.S. and state-by-state COVID projections refer to the Institute for Health Metrics and Evaluation website.
+For projections of global COVID-19 impact refer to the Imperial College London reports.
+For current U.S. and state-by-state COVID projections refer to the COVID-19 Projections website.
 Our World in Data has an outstanding COVID-19 section with up-to-date statistics.

 We, as anesthesia providers, must remain vigilant in the current era of emerging and re-emerging viruses such as Ebola, SARS, MERS, and SARS-CoV-2.
 As providers involved in aerosol-generating procedures, we must continue to prepare for and practice infection control procedures, which can minimize nosocomial viral transmission.
 As the New York Times opinion piece "We Knew Disease X Was Coming.
 It’s Here Now" suggests, we will be faced with other pandemics and, therefore, cannot be caught off guard.